 The primary endpoint for this study, mean area under the curve (AUC) of the Numeric Rating Scale of pain intensity scores with activity (NRS-A) through 72 hours (AUC0-72) for HTX-011 compared with saline placebo, was selected based on FDA and Committee for Medicinal Products for Human Use (CHMP) guidances as well as regulatory precedent.
 Draft FDA Guidance for Industry on Analgesic Indications: Developing Drug and Biological Products (February 2014) states that "pain intensity is the fundamental measure that defines the efficacy of an analgesic drug."
 In addition, the FDA agreed to a primary endpoint of AUC of the NRS pain intensity scores over the first 24-hour period in a bony model (bunionectomy) for EXPAREL[®] (EXPAREL USPI, 2016).
 The timepoint of 72 hours selected for this study is considered clinically relevant for patients as literature shows that the most severe postoperative pain occurs within the first 72 hours after surgery (Lynch 1997; Svensson 2000; Apfelbaum 2003; Gan 2014; Misiolek 2014; Singla 2014; Meissner 2015).
-NRS-A was selected for the primary endpoint because activity is known to be a more sensitive measure of pain control (Breivik, 2008), and the prescribed activity reflects a simple daily activity for patients (sitting up from a resting position).
+NRS-A was selected for the primary endpoint because activity is known to be a more sensitive measure of pain control (Breivik, 2008), and the prescribed activity reflects a simple daily activity for patients (sitting with the plantar surface of the ball of the surgically attended foot touching the floor [no weight-bearing]).

 The primary comparator is saline placebo, as recommended in the February 2014 FDA draft Guidance for Industry on Analgesic Indications: Developing Drug and Biological Products and the Committee for Proprietary Medicinal Products (CPMP's) Note for Guidance on Clinical Investigation of Medicinal Products For Treatment of Nociceptive Pain (Doc.
 Ref.
 CPMP/EWP/612/00).
 Bupivacaine HCl is included as an active comparator.
 Bupivacaine HCl is the widely accepted standard for local analgesia.
-Bupivacaine is the disease-active ingredient in the HTX-011 fixed-ratio combination product with low-dose meloxicam included to enhance the effectiveness of bupivacaine.
-Discussions with experts confirmed that bupivacaine doses commonly used for herniorrhaphy range from approximately 20 to 30 mL of 0.25% solution delivered into the wound.
-The dose of bupivacaine solution selected for this Phase 3 study, 75 mg (30 mL of 0.25% solution), reflects the maximum dose and maximum concentration that is commonly used and allows for appropriate comparisons within the study.
-This dose is within the range of dosing provided in bupivacaine labeling (MARCAINE USPI, 2011; MARCAIN SmPC, 2016) and is further supported by published literature with active comparators (Crompton, 2016; Sinha, 2016).
-All subjects with inadequately controlled pain will have access to prespecified rescue medication, including both non-opioid (acetaminophen/paracetamol) and opioid (morphine and/or oxycodone) options.
+Bupivacaine is the disease-active ingredient in the HTX-011 fixed-ratio combination product with low-dose meloxicam included to enhance the effectiveness of bupiyacaine.
+Discussions with experts confirmed that bupiyacaine doses commonly used for bunionectomy range from 8 to 10 mL using 0.25% or 0.5% solution delivered into the wound.
+The dose of bupivacaine solution selected for this Phase 3 study, 50 mg (10 mL of 0.5% solution), reflects the maximum dose and maximum concentration that is commonly used and allows for appropriate comparisons within the study.
+This dose is within the range of dosing provided in bupivacaine labeling (MARCAINE USPI, 2011; MARCAIN SmPC, 2016) and is further supported by a clinical study of EXPAREL in bunionectomy, which used a volume of 8 mL for both EXPAREL and placebo (Golf, 2011), and by published literature with active comparators (Ptaszek, 1999; Baxter, 2013).
+All subjects with inadequately controlled pain will have access to prespecified rescue medication, including both non-opioid (acetaminophen) and opioid (morphine and/or oxycodone) options.